 | Components - Hardware

-Together as the CCU, these devices can control a piece of HVAC equipment.
-In most applications the CCU controls the central piece of equipment for a group of zones (e.g. Controls the RTU in a VAV system).
-In other applications the CCU acts solely as a gateway.
+Together with the CCU, these devices can control a piece of HVAC equipment.
+In most applications, the CCU controls the central piece of equipment for a group of zones (e.g., Controls the RTU in a VAV system).
+In other applications, the CCU acts solely as a gateway.
 In other applications yet, the CCU can act as a single zone controller for a piece of equipment.